-- Moisten the right and left corners of the wrapper and pinch them together.
+- Moisten the right and left corners on the wrapper and pinch them together.

-- Place the stuffed wonton on a baking sheet lined with parchment paper.
+- Place the stuffed wontons on a baking sheet lined with parchment paper.
 Repeat until all of the filling is used.

 - Be sure to cover the wontons with a kitchen towel so they do not dry out.

 - Next you’ll begin assembling your soup.
 Bring the vegetable broth to a boil, cover, reduce the heat to medium / low.

-- Clean your bok choy and green onions, add them to the soup.
+- Add the bok choy and green onions to the soup.
 Cook until wilted.